 How To Reclaim The Unclaimed Bank Deposits?

 The procedure to reclaim the unclaimed bank deposits and accounts is not difficult.
-The government has been making several attempts towards finding the legal owners.
+The government has been making several attempts to find the legal owners.
 So, it mandatory for the banks to display the list of the primary account holders’ names and addresses.

 This is posted on their official bank website.
 The account holders have to download the form from the official bank website.
 This form should be duly filled.
 It should be submitted to the bank along with the necessary documents prescribed by the bank.